Nimo

 Diamond is a giant covalent lattice rather than a molecular substance.

-All valence electrons are localised in bonds, so diamond is an electrical insulator except when doped.
+All valence electrons are localised in bonds, making diamond an electrical insulator except when doped.

-Strong covalent bonds throughout the lattice cause extreme hardness and a very high melting point.
+Strong covalent bonds throughout the lattice result in extreme hardness and a very high melting point.

-Directional bonding makes diamond hard but also gives cleavage planes that cause brittleness.
+Directional bonding makes diamond hard but also creates cleavage planes that cause brittleness.

-Efficient phonon transfer and light atomic mass cause high thermal conductivity.
+Efficient phonon transfer and light atomic mass contribute to high thermal conductivity.

 Diamond remains insoluble because solvents cannot break the extensive covalent network.

-Impurities or defects can change electrical behaviour (for example boron-doped diamond becomes conductive).
+Impurities or defects can alter electrical behavior; for example, boron-doped diamond becomes conductive.

 Diamond oxidises to carbon dioxide at high temperatures in air.

-Gem-quality optical effects arise from transparency, high refractive index and dispersion.
+Gem-quality optical effects arise from transparency, high refractive index, and strong dispersion.

 Built with v0